-Washington, D.C. – U.S. Rep. Lloyd Smucker (PA-16) today issued the following statement amid negotiations to keep the federal government open:
+Washington, D.C. – U.S. Rep. Lloyd Smucker (PA-16) today issued the following statement on President Trump’s rescissions package submitted to Congress:

-Washington, D.C. - U.S. Rep. Lloyd Smucker (PA-16) issued the following statement in response to President Trump's reported comments on immigration:
+Washington, D.C. – U.S. Rep. Lloyd Smucker (PA-16) issued the following statement after President Trump announced the United States’ withdrawal from the Iran nuclear deal:

 In The News